 Crab Stuffed Mushrooms are an excellent appetizer option for parties small and large.
 Or in my case, for a nice lunch or light dinner.

-BEST Crab Stuffed Mushrooms
+This is the best Crab Stuffed Mushrooms Recipe

 I live in crab country.
 Yep, right in the middle of Maryland where blue crabs are a way of life.
 There are very strict rules for making crab cakes, crab balls, crab dip, crab cake egg rolls (yes, those are a thing) and basically anything crab.
 Even crab smashed potatoes.